 Thunderstorms and the accompanying lightning is dangerous.
 According to the National Weather Service, lightning is one of the leading causes of weather-related deaths in the United States.
 NO PLACE outside is safe when thunderstorms are in the area.
 If you hear thunder, lightning is close enough to strike you.

 - When you hear thunder, immediately move to safe shelter.
 Safe shelter includes either a substantial building with electricity or plumbing, or an enclosed, metal-topped vehicle with windows up.
 Stay in safe shelter at least 30 minutes after you hear the last sound of thunder.

 - Once indoors, avoid sources of electricity.
 Stay off corded phones, computers, and other electrical equipment that puts you in direct contact with electricity.
 Avoid water sources as it is a conductor of electricity (sinks, baths, showers, and faucets.
 Stay away from windows and doors, and stay off porches.
 Do not lie on concrete floors, and do not lean against concrete walls.
 Many concrete walls and floors contain metal reinforcement, and metal may conduct electricity.

 If you are caught outside with no safe shelter nearby, the following actions may reduce your risk:

-Immediately get out and away from water (pools, ponds, lakes, etc.)
+- Get out and away from water immediately (pools, ponds, lakes, etc.)

 Residents can also take shelter at shopping malls, township offices, county administrative buildings, and other public places.